First level courses (Undergraduate)

-Students can also take courses from the Master programme Social-Ecological Resilience for Sustainable Development as independent courses:
+Students can take two of courses on the Master programme in Social-Ecological Resilience for Sustainable Development as independent courses:

-It is possible to do a traineeship at the Stockholm Resilience Centre.
-Traineeship positions are announced on our website (Vacancies), together with application details.
-If you would like to do a traineeship at the SRC but there are no announcements, please contact the person(s) that you are interested in working with directly.
-We recommend you provide the following information:
+It is possible to do an internship at the Stockholm Resilience Centre if you seek supervision for a thesis project or a traineeship course as part of your degree.
+Unpaid work experience in general cannot be accommodated though.
+If you would like to do an internship at the SRC, please contact the person(s) that you are interested in working with directly.
+We recommend you provide the following to allow a potential supervisor to see how you can contribute to ongoing activities:

 Note: The optional course “Traineeship in Social-Ecological Resilience for Sustainable Development” (7.5 ECTS) is for SERSD Master’s programme students only.